Conservation of South Asian household shrines: Pests

 Pests can be attracted to the wood itself, or, in the case of shrines, to the offerings that are left on it.
 Insects feed on wood or burrow into it to build nests, weakening the structure and causing unsightly holes.
 The types of insects vary by region, but can include species of ants, bees, or termites.
 Fungi also feed on wood, albeit on a smaller scale, and depending on the type can cause everything from discoloration to disintegration.

 A family shrine is in less danger of rats than the presence of food would lead one to believe, as the offerings are replaced on a daily basis.
 However, rats are attracted to food, and will gnaw through wood to get it, leaving holes.

 Light

 Direct sunlight or artificial light, both present in a home environment, can bleach wood and paint colors and, over a long period of time, weaken or deteriorate the wood’s cellular structure.

 Pollutants

-Humans are, unfortunately, a source of pollutants that can damage a family shrine.
+Humans are a source of pollutants that can damage a family shrine.
 Touching the surface can leave behind oils, salts, and acids present in skin, which over time can build up on the shrine and cause staining and surface erosion.
 Dirt and dust, if not frequently removed, can scratch and erode the wood.
 Ancient shrines have been found buried and accumulated significant damage from being encased in the soil.
 The most common pollutant for home shrines, particular in Buddhist households, is smoke: burning incense or candles is a standard component of daily prayer, and the smoke blackens the shrine over time.
 Superficial burns to the wood, though unlikely, are also possible.